HackYourFuture/study/databases/sql/identifiers.md

-# What’s an identifier (keys)?
+# What’s an identifier (key)?

-A key or identifier is a single or combination of multiple fields in a table which is used to fetch or retrieve records/data-rows from data table according to the condition/requirement.
+A key or an identifier is a single or combination of multiple fields in a table which is used to identify rows from the table.

-Keys are also used to create a relationship among different database tables or views.
+Keys can be used to create a relationships between different database tables.

 ## Primary Key

-The PRIMARY KEY constraint uniquely identifies each record in a table.
+The PRIMARY KEY uniquely identifies each record in a table.
 Primary keys must contain UNIQUE values, and cannot contain NULL values.
-A table can have only ONE primary key; and in the table, this primary key can consist of single or multiple columns (fields).
+A table can have only ONE primary key but this primary key can consist of single or multiple columns (fields).

-To define a Primary Key while creating the table, you should determine the attribute in Column definition part:
+To define a Primary Key you can use the following syntax:

 ```sql
 CREATE TABLE teachers (